halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 >
 > Remote access without TLS is **not recommended**

 The bit about "gaining root access to the host" is a consequence of mounting the host's filesystem on a highly-privileged container.
-For example, take the following command:
+For example, consider the following command:

 ```
 docker -H 10.10.20.228:2375 run -v /:/mnt --rm -it alpine chroot /mnt sh